fluencelabs/nox/docs/guides/kickstart.md

 First, you'll set up Rust and develop a simple backend with it.
 Then, you will adapt that backend to be ran on Fluence, and compile it to Webassembly.

-After that, you'll set up your own Ethereum blockchain and Ethereum Swarm.
-Then goes bringing a Fluence cluster up to life, and deploying your freshly-developed backend on top of it.
-You'll learn how to use Fluence CLI to control Fluence network through smart-contract, starting and shutting down Tendermint clusters, uploading WASM code to Swarm and running it in virtual machine.
+After that, you'll upload WASM code to Swarm, and publish it to Fluence Devnet smart-contract.
+For that you will need a connection to any Ethereum node on Kovan testnet.
+Publishing your app will bring a new Fluence cluster up to life with your backend on top.
+You will learn how to check it's status or shut it down.

-Finally, there will be some frontend time.
+Finally, there will be some cozy frontend time.
 Using `fluence-js` library you will connect to a running Tendermint cluster, and send commands to your backend, and see how all nodes in cluster executing the same code in sync.

-## Backend
+## Developing the backend app
 Now you're Rust Backend Developer.
 Put up your best nerdy t-shirt, take a deep breath, and go!

 ### Setting up Rust